Kids enjoy a good fright, but it can be hard to find short scary stories for kids that aren’t going to keep them up all night.

 Normally, the man would have driven off again, but it was so late, and the weather was terrible.
 He decided to offer the woman a ride.
 She got into his car, took off her wet hoodie and held her hands up to the vents to capture the warmth.

 When they reached town, the woman directed him to her home, thanked him for the ride, and went inside.
 When the man got home, he discovered she had left her hoodie in his car.
 He thought about driving back to her house, but it was so late that he decided to go inside to bed and return the hoodie the next day.

 The next morning, he drove back to the house where he had dropped her off, walked to the door, and rang the bell.
 An older woman answered the door, and he handed her the hoodie.

 “I gave your daughter a ride home last night, and she left this in my car,” he said.

 The woman began to cry.

-“My daughter was killed by a hit and run driver many years ago,” she said.
+“My daughter was killed by a hit-and-run driver many years ago,” she said.
 “It happened on the road into town, and she was wearing a hoodie just like this one.”

 The Thirteenth Floor

 If you live in or visit a building without a thirteenth floor, this story is an excellent way to explain why the number isn’t used in the elevator.
-Use your best judgment over whether your child is mature enough to handle this tale — those over 7 years should enjoy this one.
+Use your best judgment over whether your child is mature enough to handle this tale — those over 7 years old should enjoy this one.